Kunull/Writeups/docs/Pwnable.kr/Toddler's Bottle/collision.md

 }
 ```

-The challenge expects users to enter a passcode of lenght 20 bytes.
+The challenge expects users to enter a passcode of length 20 bytes.

 The the passcode indirectly is compared to `hashcode` using the `check_password()` function.